felipeBalbino/resume/README.md

 # Résumé
 ## About
 This is my responsive Material Design-like Résumé.
-To create it, I used [React](https://facebook.github.io/react/) to build its components.
+To create it and build its components, I used [React](https://facebook.github.io/react/).
 I am hosting it under [GitHub Pages](https://pages.github.com/).

 You can see it LIVE here: [cezar-carneiro.github.io/resume](https://cezar-carneiro.github.io/resume/).